rapidsai/deployment/source/custom-docker.md

 ### Conda (Recommended)

 The Conda approach uses the `nvidia/cuda:*-base-*` images as the base image, which are the minimal in size.
-This is possible because Conda's package manager can pull the CUDA runtime libraries required by RAPIDS libraries and can automatically install CUDA runtime components needed for your configuration.
+This is possible because the `conda` package manager can pull and install the CUDA runtime libraries required by RAPIDS libraries in your configuration.

 #### Quick Start (Conda)